A step-by-step guide to matriculation, the process by which you are formally admitted as a student to the University of Edinburgh.

 Visa requirements and immigration advice for campus-based students

-If you are an international student (joining us from outside the UK, EU or EEA) you will be required to complete International Check-in.
+Everyone who is not a UK or Irish citizen must provide evidence of their right to study – this is known as international check-in.
 This involves uploading an image of your passport and visa with entry stamp and then attending an in-person check at the University.

 The University has a legal obligation to make sure that all students have suitable immigration permission to study in the United Kingdom.